drashland/website/.github/ISSUE_TEMPLATE/documentation_requirement.md

 {link to issue}

-The following pull request/s is/are associated with the above issue:
+The following pull request is associated with the above issue:

 {link to PR}